AdobeDocs/analytics-platform.en/help/components/exports/manage-exports.md

 ## Renew an export

-You can renew an export before or after it expires.
-The export is renewed for 1 year from the date you renew it.
+You can renew one or more exports before or after they expire.
+The exports are renewed for 1 year from the date you renew them.

 1. In Customer Journey Analytics, select [!UICONTROL **Components**] > [!UICONTROL **Exports**].